janiejestemja/coriolis_flights/README.md

 **python**: 125s

+*Switched my os from debian to redhat at this point, and rerun coriolis_analysis_03.ipynb & coriolis_analysis_03b.ipynb, so the results mentioned above do not match those in the notebooks anymore.
+Results were:*

+*c++: 66s*
+*python: 139s*

 *Section yet to be written...*

-*Switched my os from debian to fedora at this point, and rerun coriolis_analysis_03.ipynb & coriolis_analysis_03b.ipynb, so the results mentioned above do not match those in the notebooks anymore.*

 ## License
 [MIT](LICENSE.txt)